BIGJRA/BIGJRA.github.io/rejuv.md

 This is a tough fight.
 You’re gonna need to break the barriers, but luckily your own Ghost and Dark moves are boosted by the field, so that should help.
-Burning it and lowering its special attack may be the key to victory since it is fast enough to take out your Pokémon quickly.
+Burning it and lowering its special attack may be the key to victory since it is fast enough to take out your Pokemon quickly.
 You can also whittle its HP down by burning/poisoning/leech seeding it and anticipating what move it will use and switching to a Normal/Ground/Fairy type.